codacy/codacy-rubocop/docs/description/Style_Semicolon.md

 Checks for multiple expressions placed on the same line.
 It also checks for lines terminated with a semicolon.
+In idiomatic Ruby, each expression should be on its own line for readability.

 This cop has `AllowAsExpressionSeparator` configuration option.
 It allows `;` to separate several expressions on the same line.